 in the Life of God: The Healing Resources of the Christian Faith.
 Essays in Honor of William J. Abraham,

 Perceiving God in Western Christianity, co-edited with Sarah Coakley

-(Cambridge: Cambridge University Press, 2012).
-His scholarly articles
+(Oxford: Oxford University Press, 2013).
+His scholarly articles have

 appeared in The Journal of Theological

 as well as Greek and Russian academic journals.
 He is also a contributor to

 internationally recognized scholar and teacher, Dr. Gavrilyuk has had